 When applying for a GradPLUS loan you will need to indicate the total amount you want to borrow for the entire academic year since funds are disbursed in two equal amounts at the beginning of each term.
-GradPLUS loans have a 4.292% loan fee that is deducted from the total loan amount prior to disbursement, therefore, you will want to consider whether or not you should increase your loan request by the amount of this fee.
-We will automatically add the 4.292% fee amount to your student budget when we process your GradPLUS loan request.
-If you decide at a later date that you would like to reduce the overall loan amount, you may do so by contacting our office or completing the loan adjustment form found on our Financial Aid Web Forms page.
+GradPLUS loans have a 4.276% loan fee that is deducted from the total loan amount prior to disbursement, therefore, you will want to consider whether or not you should increase your loan request by the amount of this fee in order to net a certain amount of money.
+We will automatically add the 4.276% fee amount to your student budget when we process your GradPLUS loan request.
+If you decide, at a later date, that you would like to reduce the overall loan amount, you may do so by contacting our office or completing the loan adjustment form.

-When determining the amount for which you’d like to apply, It is exceedingly important to consider what impact the fee deduction will have on your net loan disbursement amount because we are required, by federal regulations, to process your loan for the exact amount you request.
-If you do not incorporate the fee into your loan request, the net amount that is disbursed to your student eBill may be less than what you expected to receive.
+When determining the amount for which you’d like to apply, it is important to consider what impact the fee deduction will have on your net loan disbursement amount because we are required, by federal regulations, to process your loan for the exact amount you request.
+If you do not incorporate the fee into your loan request, the net amount that is disbursed to your student account may be less than what you expected to receive.

 On the GradPLUS application (link below), there are three loan amount request options.
 Please read the instructions for each option carefully:

 - First Option: “Borrow the maximum amount”.
 You may choose to borrow the maximum amount.
 If you choose this option we will process your loan for the difference between your student budget and all other financial aid.
 We will automatically add the 4.276% fee to your maximum loan amount and increase your budget to account for the additional fee.